 THE LAST OF US PART II has now been out for just under two weeks.
-It became the fastest-selling PlayStation exclusive in history during that time, garnered immense praise as one of the best games of its generation, and found itself as a lightning rod for more toxic gamer rage from a small subset of angry young men fearful of change.
+During that time, it became the fastest-selling PlayStation exclusive in history; garnered immense praise as one of the best games of its generation, and found itself as a lightning rod for more toxic gamer rage from a small subset of angry young men fearful of change.

 Throwing an opinion into the mix at this point feels like a foolhardy effort.
-After all, anything that is said can be misconstrued as a political statement or garnering attention.
 Undoubtedly the star rating above will have already sent some into a frenzy before they’ve read a single sentence.

 So here’s a spoiler-free recap before we dive into the whole thing: TLOU PART II is a technical marvel, a showcase of what is possible when you throw as much work and suffering as possible into a single product without a care for how big the budget gets.
 It’s an ambitious and wildly erratic attempt in forcing everything into a single product that overstays its welcome by a solid ten hours or more.
 But hidden under all the bloat are moments of genuine grace and wonder which remind how good Naughty Dog is at their best.
 It’s also, for all its faults, a superb addition to the videogame vocabulary as the industry continues to find its voice as an art form.